RoEdAl/rpi0-cross-compile/README.md

 # [DEMO] Building executable for *Raspberry Pi* Zero/1B/1B+ using `gcc-arm-linux-gnueabihf` cross compiler

-This is demonstration of compiling executable for *Raspberry Pi* *Zero*/*1B*/*1B+* using *standard* `gcc-arm-linux-gnueabihf` cross-compiler on Debian or Ubuntu.
-No additional toolchains are required.
+This is demonstration of compiling executable for *Raspberry Pi* *Zero*/*1B*/*1B+* using *standard* `gcc-arm-linux-gnueabihf` cross-compiler on Debian or Ubuntu without any 3-rd party toolchain.

 > [!IMPORTANT]
 > This demo is intended to use in *dockerized* environment.
 In *VS Code* just reopen this repo in container. `devcontainer.json` is provided.

-As a bonus this code also show you how to use external `arm-none-linux-gnueabihf` cross-compiler from [ARM GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain).
+As a bonus this code also show you how to use external `arm-none-linux-gnueabihf` cross-compiler from [ARM GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) if you need a more recent version of GCC.

 ## Background

 Thoretically if you want to build executable or schared library for *Raspberry Pi* you can use *standard* `arm-linux-gnueabihf-gcc` cross-compiler from *Debian* or *Ubuntu*.
 Just proper compilation flags should be specified.
 You can use flags described [here](https://gist.github.com/fm4dd/c663217935dc17f0fc73c9c81b0aa845):

 ```sh
 arm-linux-gnueabihf-gcc -mcpu=arm1176jzf-s -mfloat-abi=hard -mfpu=vfp -o hello-world hello-world.c